 In this article, my goal is to help you quickly compare and evaluate the best software that top marketers are using to plan, build, and measure digital marketing campaigns this year.

-What are we looking for when we select process mapping tools for review?
+What are we looking for when we select marketing software for review?
 Here’s a summary of my evaluation criteria:

 Features & Functionality: